rochesso/Project-NASA/README.md

 - npm run test

+If the commands above do not work in your computer, you can try the following:

+Go inside the server folder and run:

+- npm install

+Then go to the client folder and run:

+- npm install

+- npm run build

+Now you can go back to the server folder and start the server with:

+- npm run watch

 If you want to run the server using https follow the next steps:
 -- Creating a Self-Signed Certificate With OpenSSL --